Need-to-Know A-Z Index

 Close Contacts are now defined by the size of the venue shared with an infected individual, regardless of masking:

 - COVID positive is defined as an individual who has a positive diagnostic swab or saliva viral test for COVID-19 or whose healthcare provider thinks they have COVID-19.
 Note: an individual who has had COVID-19 in the past 90 days will continue to test positive even when they are no longer infectious.
 If an individual who had COVID-19 in the last 90 days has a new positive diagnostic test for COVID-19 and is asymptomatic, they are not presumed to have COVID-19 and are instructed to talk with their doctor to obtain a diagnosis.

 What happens if an individual has COVID?

-If an individual has COVID-19 – meaning they have tested positive for COVID-19 using a saliva or swab viral test (lab-based as opposed to rapid) or their healthcare provider thinks they have COVID-19, regardless of their vaccination status, they are required to isolate.
+If an individual has COVID-19 – meaning they have tested positive for COVID-19 using a lab-based saliva or swab PCR test, they are symptomatic and tested positive using a rapid antigen or PCR test, or their healthcare provider otherwise diagnoses them as infectious COVID-19, regardless of their vaccination status, they are required to isolate.

 Isolation Instructions for those who have COVID-19:

 - Stay home and separate yourself from others in your household until your home isolation ends.

 - Do not leave your residence except for essential medical care.
 When obtaining medical care, drive yourself, if possible.
 If you cannot drive yourself, keep as much distance as possible between you and the driver and others by sitting in the back seat, leaving the windows down, and wearing a mask.
 If you do not have a mask, wear a cloth face covering.